 There is a plot-driven interactive movie element to the game, with an opening movie, and cutscenes appearing whenever you advance in rank and also at certain other points in the game.
 Voices used in these are computer generated.

 The player has to refit every single ship manually.
 The land battles resemble Command & Conquer , though with only vehicle units.

 - "银河霸主" -- Chinese spelling (simplified)

-Part of the Following Groups
+Part of the Following Group

 There are currently no topics for this game.

 Version differencesThe Hungarian release (first release) and the foreign release (American, UK, France) have different cutscenes.
-The Hungarian version had cutscenes that had alot of uncompeleted textures, poorly made intro and the opening of the game actually was live action but in the other releases it was fully CGI.
-It was said that GT didn't like the some of the live action scenes because the background and the actors didn't blend very well.
+The Hungarian version has cutscenes that have uncompleted textures and the opening of the game actually is live action but in the other releases it was fully CGI.
+It was said that GT didn't like some of the live action scenes because of the backgrounds and the actors didn't blend very well.
 However GT was kind enough to let the in-game messages from the Hungarian version undisturbed.